giellalt/lang-chp/chp.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-chp/blob/main/../src/fst/affixes/verbs.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-chp/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
-The Chipewyan language adjectives compare.
+The Chipewyan language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-chp/blob/main/../src/fst/affixes/adjectives.lexc)</small>
-# Symbol affixes

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-chp/blob/main/../src/fst/affixes/symbols.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-chp/blob/main/../src/fst/affixes/propernouns.lexc)</small>
 # Dene Suline morphological analyser                      !
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Dene Suline.